-When an allegation of dating violence, domestic violence, sexual assault or stalking is reported to a non-confidential university official, the report will be forwarded to the Department of Public Safety.
+When an allegation of sexual harassment, sexual assault, dating violence, domestic violence, intimate partner violence or stalking is reported to a non-confdential university official, the report will be forwarded to the Department of Public Safety.
 The Title IX Coordinator will lead the university response by offering supportive measures and information about filing a complaint.
 If a complaint is filed, the University will initiate an investigation into the complaint.
-The investigation will be conducted by officials who, at a minimum, receive annual training on issues related to dating violence, domestic violence, sexual assault and stalking and who do not have a conflict of interest or bias for or against the complainant or the accused, and is prompt, fair and impartial to all students involved.
+The investigation will be conducted by officials who, at a minimum, receive annual training on the issues related to sexual harassment, sexual assault, dating violence, domestic violence, intimate partner violence and stalking and who do not have a conflict of interest or bias for or against the complainant or the respondent, and is prompt, fair and impartial to all students involved.

-The complainant and the accused are both permitted to participate in the investigation.
+The complainant and the respondent are both permitted to participate in the investigation.
 At the conclusion of the investigation, both parties will have an opportunity to inspect the evidence collected, as well as to review the investigative report.
-A hearing will then be held to determine whether the accused violated University policy, and if found responsible, the hearing officer will also determine appropriate sanctions.
-The hearing decision may be appealed by either the complainant or the accused.
+A hearing will then be held to determine whether the respondent violated University policy, and if found responsible, the hearing officer will also determine the appropriate sanctions.
+The hearing decision may be appealed by either the complainant or the respondent.
 The University uses a preponderance of the evidence standard to reach conclusions. i.e., whether the evidence demonstrates that it is more likely than not that the conduct occurred.

-Throughout this process, the complainant and the accused may have an advisor of their choice present during any interview, hearing, or other related meeting.
-At any hearing, the complainant and the accused must have an advisor present.
+Throughout this process, the complainant and the respondent may have an advisor of their choice present during any interview, hearing, or other related meeting.
+At any hearing, the complainant and the respondent must have an advisor present.
 Either party can request that the University provide them with an advisor at no cost to them.